 In addition to assessing and treating patients’ illnesses, the medical team also provided many garbage dump community members with their first ever medical records using fEMR.
 The fEMR system employs an intranet signal that creates a private network and allows medical professionals to input patient data onto one server.
 Doctors, nurses, and pharmacy personnel can immediately access that information, which will also be available to future medical mission participants.

-“This trip was a tremendously positive experience,” Rogers said.
+“This trip was a tremendously positive experience,” Rodgers said.
 “We look forward to coming back.”

-Doctor Phillip Rogers at Health Clinic in Guatemala City, Guatemala
+Doctor Phillip Rodgers at Health Clinic in Guatemala City, Guatemala

-Ellie (left) and Maddie (right) Rogers distributing vitamins and other necessities at the health clinic.
+Ellie (left) and Maddie (right) Rodgers distributing vitamins and other necessities at the health clinic.